jellyfin-archive/jellyfin-client-ios/README.md

 **This is not the same app as on the App Store!**

+---

+## Attention - Not Maintained
+This project is kept here for legacy purposes, but is not used or maintained (see [here](https://github.com/jellyfin-archive/jellyfin-client-ios/issues/16)).
+It is not used in any deployed Jellyfin app.
+For active projects, please see the main [Jellyfin](https://github.com/jellyfin) organization.

+---

 An iOS app that makes it possible to stream and download Jellyfin media content for free.